wix-playground/wix-webdriver-manager/README.md

 1. Remote webdriver - should we add it? looks very similar to LocalWebDriverFactory but has URL param in drivers' constructors
 2. Grid webdriver - should we add it? it can be implemented in different ways for different companies/teams
 3. WebdriverConfiguration class - review!
+4. New Instance strategy - should we also add it?